MaterializeInc/mz-hack-day-july-2023/worked_examples/3-electives.md

 </details>

 Can you write a query from the output above that rediscovers the cycle from the evidence of the amount and hops?
 Can you modify the query to leave breadcrumbs behind to make this discovery efficient and interactive?

 ---

-## Integration with BI tools

-## Integration with `dbt`
+## Ecosystem integrations

+So far, you've been interacting with Materialize using a SQL shell.
+Is that all there is to it? — you might be asking yourself.
+Definitely not!
+To the outside world, Materialize presents as a PostgreSQL database (via `pgwire`), which means it integrates with many tools in the data ecosystem out-of-the-box.

+### dbt

+Materialize integrates with dbt through the [`dbt-materialize`](https://github.com/MaterializeInc/materialize/tree/main/misc/dbt-materialize) adapter.
+In the unlikely case you haven't heard about it: [dbt](https://www.getdbt.com/product/what-is-dbt/) is commonly used as a SQL transformation layer to define, run and manage data transformations against a database following software engineering best practices like version control, testing and CI/CD.
+Using dbt with Materialize comes with some _woo aaa_ moments, like not having to re-run your transformations on a schedule, or being able to continually test them.

+One fun challenge is to convert the set of SQL transformations you've run so far in this Hack Day into a dbt project, and play around with it.
+Follow [this guide](https://materialize.com/docs/manage/dbt/) to get started!

+### Metabase

+You can also serve the results being maintained in Materialize to a BI tool, and build dashboards that don't break bank every time you refresh them.
+We suggest you [sign up for a free trial of Metabase](https://store.metabase.com/free-trial) and try to create some visualizations based on your auction data.
+Follow [this guide](https://materialize.com/docs/serve-results/metabase/) to get started!

 ## Query Diagnosis and Optimization